VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 Context][r_chapter1] in the Reference Guide discusses the relationship between the DDD approach and the CQRS pattern in more detail.

-# Definitions Used in This Chapter
+# Definitions used in this chapter

 The remainder of this chapter uses the following definitions.
 For more detail, and possible alternative definitions see [CQRS in